 Garrison passed away in October of 2018, but Ciclops has created a popular – and growing – fanbase in Spartanburg thanks in large part to Garrison’s creations, his pride and his dedication to creating recipes both traditionally-influenced and proudly “absurd.”

 New Groove was started by two homebrewers chasing their passion.
 Set up in a funky looking building behind a gas station on Highway 9, New Groove churns out some unique brews along with beers drinkers are more accustomed to seeing.

 Sour and dark beers have taken hold at New Groove.
 The Weisse is Right and Groove is in the Tart guarantee a delicious, lip-puckering pint.
 The Cole Porter and Randall’s Brown Trout offer something a little more luxurious and dessert-like for the beer drinkers’ palette.
 Along with those more-standard offerings, New Groove has brewed a stout aged with donuts (yes, donut beer) and a popular beer inspired by a Monster Subs sandwich, brewed with tomato and jalapenos.

 The beers crafted by Holliday Brewing are inspired by west coast experiences like off-roading on a motorcycle or trekking through a desert.
 Spartanburg’s newest brewery plans to have 20 taps with 18 of Holliday’s own creations and a rotating list of guest beers.
-Holliday Brewing doesn’t plan to offer bar snacks, but with Rick Erwin’s The Standard, Pi-Squared Pizza and a Mexican restaurant coming to Drayton Mills, food deliveries will be made to the brewery.
+Holliday Brewing doesn’t plan to offer bar snacks, but with Pi-Squared Pizza and a Mexican restaurant coming to Drayton Mills, food deliveries will be made to the brewery.